elixir-lang/elixir/README.md

 If you have the correct version and tests still fail, feel free to [open an issue][2].

-# Contributing & Roadmap
+# Contributing

-If you want to contribute, Elixir code is is divided inside the apps folder:
+If you want to contribute, Elixir code is divided in applications inside the `lib` folder:

 * `elixir` - Contains Elixir's kernel and stdlib;